-- Prior to starting the activities, provide an opportunity for all the students to view the opening picture page (war-torn village) in the book A New Coat for Anna.
+- Prior to starting the activities, provide an opportunity for all students to view the opening picture page (war-torn village) in the book A New Coat for Anna.
 Other post-war pictures can be shown to the students.
-Explain to the students that during post-war times, some people had to rebuild their communities and homes after the destruction.
+Explain to the students that during post-war times, some people had to rebuild their communities and homes that were destroyed during the war.

-- Do you think farmers still sheer sheep the same way today?
+- Do you think farmers still shear sheep the same way today?

 - Do you think that wool spinners still spin wool the same way today?

 - What people were needed to make the new coat?
-Can you name them and tell me the service they provided?
+Can you name them and the goods or services they provided?